 Although most modern sails have their leading edge attached to either a wire (foresails), furler track (reefable foresails) or to a mast slot (via rope or slides) for the mainsail, sail loads are still principally transferred to the spars and boat by their 3 corners, so the tension adjustment of each is critical for optimum performance.
 Here are these 3 key attachments (see sketch).

-(In the mainsheet photo, also note the small net of poly-mesh that catches the traveler control line P&S to prevent it dragging in the water!
+(In the mainsheet photo to the right, note the small net of poly-mesh that catches the W17 traveler control line P&S to prevent it dragging in the water!
 Simple to make & install, hooked to track brackets & quickly removable).

 Sail tension & shape